 In 2013, the FDA cleared the UroLift® System, a revolutionary, minimally invasive procedure to treat an enlarged prostate.
 It is a simple procedure that does not require any cutting, heating or removal of prostate tissue.

-The UroLift procedure is performed by Board Certified Urologist Dr. Gary Bellman, and can be done in an office setting or in the hospital.
 Dr. Bellman uses the UroLift device to lift and move the enlarged prostate tissue out of the way so it no longer blocks the urethra (the passageway that urine flows through).
 Tiny implants are placed to hold the tissue in place, like tiebacks on a window curtain.
 The UroLift device is removed, leaving an unobstructed urethra for urine to flow normally again.